eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

     </config>
 ```

 Note this is the _only_ part of the `system document` that is specific to the security light.
-If we omit this setting, the `system document` would be generic and we could configure the marketplace indexes in the UI.
+If we omit this setting, the `system document` would be generic and we could configure the marketplace indexes for the Behaviour Management Service (BMS) in the BRAIN-IoT UI as shown in The [Quick Start](05-quickstart.html) tutorial.
 {:.note}

 #### system.part.element